Ever heard of fearful avoidant attachment style? (Also called disorganized attachment).

 They want a relationship, but they will certainly withdraw from it as a way to reject others before they can be rejected.

-This attachment style comes with an underlying sense of unworthiness and has been linked to depression and anxiety in adults.
+The disorganized attachment style comes with an underlying sense of unworthiness and has been linked to depression and anxiety in adults.

 At the heart of it, someone will a Fearful-Avoidant Attachment style longs for love but doesn’t trust it.